okaiso-uc/waph-okaiso/labs/lab3/README.md

 ## Database Creation, Database User and Permission

- - I created a new database Waph and granted my user Okaiso all permissions using a database-account.sql file
+ - I created a new database Waph and granted my user Seth all permissions using a database-account.sql file

  ```
    create database waph;